MolotovCherry/molotovcherry/README.md

 ### Hi there 👋

 I'm a software engineer specializing in Rust, Python, C#, JavaScript, Android, Kotlin, and a bit of Unity game dev.
-My skillset includes making Android apps, systems programming with Rust, SQLite database (Android Roo for example), game dev using Unity (and a bit of 3d modeling thrown in there), Qt, and JNI / Kotlin.
+My skillset includes making Android apps, systems programming with Rust, SQLite database (Android Room for example), game dev using Unity (and a bit of 3d modeling thrown in there), Qt, and JNI / Kotlin.

 In my personal time:
 - 🔭 I’m currently working on KMagick / assorted projects